Moussa/TF2IdleGUI/README.md

 * [Facepunch thread](http://www.facepunch.com/threads/1161862)

 #Version history
+## Version 1.9.5
+* Add item values to items in drop log using the [backpack.tf IGetPrices API](http://backpack.tf/api)
+* Steam and TF2 now starts in low priority mode
+* Improved identification of dropped items
+* Save account and program settings to config file on every change rather than just on program exit
+* Added setting for auto-logging idled accounts
+* Fixed some wording on dialogs
+* Only show crate series on normal crates
+* Fix bug with window size not being saved if close to tray is enabled

 ## Version 1.9.3
 * Better Steam API failure handling
 * Completely remove lag on adding multiple accounts to drop log